Electronic Waste Disposal

 - Worldwide, approximately 150 million cell phones are thrown in the garbage annually (Source: EPA)

 - There have been more cell phones manufactured than people living on the planet.

-- Approximately 42 million tons of electronic waste was transported to developing countries.
+- Approximately 42 million tons of electronic waste were transported to developing countries.
 China is the largest importer of electronic waste from the United States.

-- Over $60 million dollars worth of gold & silver are trashed every year in the United States from components in mobile phones.
+- Over $60 million dollars worth of gold & silver is trashed every year in the United States from components in mobile phones.